 The very strong 1999 year class still dominates the GOA Atka mackerel catch-age distributions.
 Fiftythree Atka mackerel otoliths from the 2007 Gulf of Alaska fisheries were aged and 38% were determined to be 8-year-olds of the 1999 year class.
-Forty-one percent of the 99 otoliths aged from the 2008 Gulf of Alaska Fisheries were determined to be 9-year-olds of the 1999 year class (Figure 16.3).
-It is interesting to note the appearance of 2-year-olds in the 2008 GOA catches.
-Preliminary data suggests the 2006 year class may be above average in the Aleutian Islands (Lowe et al. 2009).
+Forty-one percent of the 99 otoliths aged from the 2008 Gulf of Alaska Fisheries were determined to be 9-year-olds of the 1999 year class.
+It is interesting to note the appearance of 2-year-olds in the 2008 GOA catches from the 2006 year class.
+The most recent age data from the 2010 Gulf of Alaska fisheries continues to show the strong presence of the 1999 year class, although it is diminishing and comprised 16% of the age composition.
+The 2006 year class is dominant in recent Gulf of Alaska age data.
+The 2006 year class has been determined to be above average in the Aleutian Islands (Lowe et al. 2011).